Kimserey/BlogArchive/20160207_Method_chaining_for_bootstrap_components_with_websharper.md

 We will do it in two steps:

 1. List down all the possible combinations
-2. Use Method chaining to build a comprehensive type which will create nav tabs menu
+2. Use Method chaining to build a comprehensive Nav tabs type

 ##List down the combinations

-First we will start by looking at the possibilities offered by nav tabs.
-I have listed below the combinations that I found (I probably forgot some but that will be enough to convey the idea behind this post. ):
+First we will start by looking at the possibilities offered by Nav tabs.
+I have listed below the combinations that I found (I probably forgot some but that will be enough to convey the idea behind this post).

-- The nav can be display as tabs
+- The Nav can be display as tabs
-- The nav can be display as Pills
+- The Nav can be display as Pills
-- The nav can be justified (take the whole width available)
+- The Nav can be justified (take the whole width available)
 - Pills can be stacked vertically
 - Tabs can have an active state
 - Tabs can have a disable disable

-From this list we can already separate the possibilities in three groups.
-One group affecting the nav in general, another group which is affecting only the nav when it is displayed as pills and the last one affecting one tab.
+From this list we can already separate the possibilities in three groups:

-##Create NavTabs type
+- A group affecting the Nav in general
+- A group affecting only single tabs
+- A group affecting Pills only

-Now that we are aware of the possibilities we can start writing our NavTabs type.
-Taking the first three configuration affecting the nav in general, we defines whether the nav is tabs or pills and whether it is justified or not:
+Now that we are aware of the possibilities, we can start writing our `NavTabs` type.
+Taking the configurations affecting the Nav in general, we defines whether the Nav is displayed as tabs or pills and whether it is justified or not:

 ```
 type NavTabs = {
      Tabs: NavTab list
      NavTabType: NavTabType
      IsJustified: bool
 }
 and NavTabType =
 | Normal
 | Pill
 ```

-Then we can move on to the tabs which can be normal, active or disable:
+Then we can move on to the tabs which can have different states affecting their display: normal, active or disabled:
 ```
-type NavTabState = {
+type NavTab = {
      Id: string
      Text: string
      Content: Doc